gitlabhq/gitlabhq/doc/administration/operations/extra_sidekiq_processes.md

 ## All Queues With Exceptions

-You're able to run all queues of "sidekiq_queues.yml" file on a single or multiple processes with exceptions using the `--negate` flag.
+You're able to run all queues in `sidekiq_queues.yml` file on a single or multiple processes with exceptions using the `--negate` flag.

 For example, say you want to run a single process for all queues,